 c) have graduated with a university degree (as defined above) and, if selected, must commence the internship within a one year period of graduation.

 * Be computer literate in standard software applications;

 * Have a demonstrated keen interest in the work of the (COMPANY NAME) and have a personal commitment to the ideals of the Charter; and

 * Have a demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which includes willingness to try and understand and be tolerant of differing opinions and views.
-Knowledge of Adobe Creative Studio, Drupal, UX design, HTML and CSS are desirable.
+Knowledge of Adobe Creative Studio is desirable.